-It is very important to note that the short answer to “Do all motherboards fit in any case?” is a big NO. It is important to note that not all motherboards can fit into all PC cases.
-This is because both the motherboard and the PC case are available in a variety of sizes.
+It is important to note that the short answer to “Do all motherboards fit in any case?” is a big NO. It is important to note that not all motherboards can fit into all PC cases.
+This is because the motherboard and the PC case are available in various sizes.

 How do I know if a motherboard will fit?

-If you measure what is already inside of your case, you can figure out what size motherboard is going to fit inside of it.
-If you don’t know which size motherboard will fit in the case you are planning to use, the best thing to do is to purchase an ATX board if it is compatible with the case you are planning to use.
+If you measure what is already inside your case, you can figure out what size motherboard will fit inside it.
+If you don’t know which size motherboard will fit in the case you are planning to use, the best thing is to purchase an ATX board if it is compatible with the case you are planning to use.

 Can I put any motherboard on my PC?

-There are many different types of cases that are available on the market, most of which are designed to fit ATX motherboards, but some of them can also accommodate mATX motherboards, and still, others can even accommodate even smaller ITX motherboards.
-You should make sure that the motherboard you are searching for is compatible with the case of your computer in order to limit your search.
+There are many different types of cases that are available on the market, most of which are designed to fit ATX motherboards.
+However, some of them can also accommodate mATX motherboards, and others can even accommodate even smaller ITX motherboards.
+You should make sure that the motherboard you are searching for is compatible with the case of your computer to limit your search